coverclock/com-diag-hazer/DISPLAY.md

     SAT [  1]     2id  40°elv  205°azm    0dBHz  6sig <   !
 NAVSTAR

-SAT is the list of satellites in view, including an index that is purely an artifact of Hazer, the Space Vehicle IDentifier (specific to the constellation), its elevation and azimuth in degrees relative to the receiver, the signal strength (really, a carrier to noise density ratio) in deciBels Hertz of its transmission, a signal identifier indicating which signal or band (e.g.  L1 C/A, L2, etc.) is being used, and one or more flags.
-A flag of '<' indicates that the satellite is on the active list (see ACT above); a '?' indicates that the azimuth and/or the elevation were empty but display as zero (likely that the satellite is not in the transmitted almanac); and an '!' indicates that the signal strength was empty but displays as zero (some receivers use this to indicate the satellite is not being tracked).
+SAT, generated from the NMEA GSV sentence, is the list of satellites in view.
+It includes an index that is purely an artifact of Hazer, the Space Vehicle IDentifier (specific to the constellation), its elevation and azimuth in degrees relative to the receiver, the signal strength (really, a carrier to noise density ratio) in deciBels Hertz of its transmission, a signal identifier indicating which signal or band (e.g.  L1 C/A, L2, etc.) is being used, and one or more flags.
+A flag of '<' indicates that the satellite is on the active list (see ACT above, provided by the NMEA GSA sentence); a '?' indicates that the azimuth and/or the elevation were empty (but display as zero; typically means that the almanac has not yet been received - a cold start - but occasionally indicates that the satellite is not in the received almanac, which I've seen when GPS ground control is testing a new satellite); and a '!' indicates that the signal strength was empty but displays as zero (some receivers use this to indicate the satellite is in the almanac but is not being received over an avaiable RF channel).